claresudbery/clare-wiki-ably/pages/think/code-princ/refactoring.md

 #### Combination Approvals

+- NB: I now have a whole learning hour for combination approvals.
+See my "Approvals Testing and Code Coverage" Learning Hour, which is the first part of my coverage and mutation testing LH (Clare only: see `code-coverage-add-tests.md` in `clare-tech`).
 - Demoed by Emily [here](https://www.youtube.com/watch?v=zyM2Ep28ED8&t=400s) (timestamp 6:40)
     - You can test different combinations of values
     - Instead of just calling one function with one set of inputs / outputs, you can pass in arrays of values and ask it to test all combinations